lgbongiolo/Brazil-Elections-Twitter-Sentiment/README.md

 # Brazil-Elections-Twitter-Sentiment

-# Twitter Sentiment Analysis using sklearn (Under Review)
+# Twitter Sentiment Analysis using Sklearn (Under Review)

 # Description:
 - Program that collects data from Twitter API and classify it into sentiment categories based on positive and negative Amazon reviews